raptorjs-legacy/rapido/README.md

 The current stack can be switched using the `rap use` command as shown below:
 `rap use raptorjs`

-It is also possible to enable multiple stacks (assuming there are no overlapping commands):
+It is also possible to enable multiple stacks:
 `rap use raptorjs backbone`

+NOTE: If multiple stacks support the same command then you will be prompted to choose a stack when invoking the ambiguous command.

 ## Configuration
 Rapido, and all of the commands, can be configured using a simple JSON file format that can be loaded